Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dr. Bui Thi Mai Huong from the National Institute of Nutrition said that sugar is not only found in processed foods but also in many natural foods such as fruits, vegetables and milk.
 However, Vietnamese people consume too much sugar, far exceeding the recommended levels of international health organizations.

-One of the main factors contributing to the high sugar consumption is the habit of drinking carbonated soft drinks.
+One of the main factors that causes the high sugar consumption is the habit of drinking carbonated soft drinks.
 According to a study of nearly 2,000 people, more than 57% of people have the habit of drinking carbonated soft drinks, of which 13% of men and more than 10% of women drink every day.
 A can of carbonated soft drink can contain up to 36 grams of sugar, almost reaching the total sugar consumption in a day.

 Consuming too much of this sugar not only increases the risk of diabetes and obesity, but also leads to heart problems, blood pressure, and metabolic disorders.